 - On the Choose your marketing channel screen, select Background update.

-- Under Choose update type, select Standard or Via API.
+- Under Choose update type, select Scheduled or Via API.

 - Depending on the type of update you selected, under Choose platform, select the platforms you want to send the update to:

-- Standard – To send the campaign to all platforms, select All.
+- Scheduled – To send the campaign to all platforms, select All.
 To create a platform-specific campaign, select the individual platform(s).

 - Via API – Select the required platform.